sedostheatre/sedos.co.uk/input/news/2020-06-05-sedos-needs-you.md

 ---
-title: Sedos needs you
+title: Stay connected as we all stay apart!
-date: 2020-03-27
+date: 2020-03-27T00:00:00.000Z
 image: /assets/sedos-needs-you.jpg
 ---
-**Stay connected as we all stay apart!**

-We are very keen to remain engaged with all of our members and friends during this time of lock-down.
-Isolation is already going great guns, thanks to everyone who has emailed and got involved.
+**We are very keen to remain engaged with all of our members and friends during this time of lockdown.
+Isolation is already going great guns, thanks to everyone who has emailed and got involved.**

 The Banana Hut Gang continue to practice their improvisation skills using Zoom and Tom Leonard lead our first virtual Sedance this week.